mosix11/Robot-Programming-Final-Project/README.md

-# Robot Programming Final Project
+# D-MAP Localizer Using ICP

 This is the implementation of the final project for the **Robot Programming 2023/2024** course at **Sapienza University of Rome**.
 The project is developed using **ROS 2 Humble** and **C++** on **Ubuntu 22.04**.